ThoughtWorks-DPS/circlepipe/doc/customization.md

 ```

-###### 6.4.3 Include Pre and Post jobs, Approval step after the Post job
+###### 6.4.3 Include role-only Pre and instance Post jobs, Approval step after the Post job

-This is an example of using the combination of role-only for the pre- jobs and instances for the post- job follwed by an approval.
-The typical use case being in multi-cluster deployments where a single job is all that is needed to trigger the deployments, however testing must be done per instance.
+This is an example of using the combination of role-only for the pre-jobs and instances for the post-job followed by an
+approval.
+The typical use case being in multi-cluster deployments where a single job is all that is needed to trigger
+the deployments, however testing must be done per instance.

 Pre: deploy-metrics-server.yml
 ```yaml